 For an ice cream, this is as healthier as it can get while still keeping it very indulgent.
 And it includes several nourishing ingredients.

-This recipe is sweetened with bananas.
+This ice cream is sweetened with bananas.
 The natural sugars from this fruit come along with several other nutrients.
 Bananas are an excellent source of fiber, potassium, vitamin C, vitamin B 6 and magnesium.

 Walnuts provide healthy fats — monounsaturated and polyunsaturated fats, fiber and protein.
 They are also a good source of certain minerals — copper, manganese, magnesium.
 These nuts are rich in omega-3 fatty acids, and therefore are a great choice to include in your diet.